ZonyLaw/ZonyLaw/README.md

 - :mortar_board: I just completed a bootcamp with Le Wagon to enhance my skills as a full-stack developer.
 This has helped me greatly with my current role in developing an user interface to the National Transport Model.

-- Becoming a full-stack developer makes me feel empowered to tackle problems that people faced in their daily life.
-It is about connnections between people, information, and resources.
-It is very exciting to be able to contribute to this goal.
+- It is about connnections between people, information, and resources.
+Becoming a full-stack developer makes me feel empowered to tackle problems that people faced in their daily life.
+I am very exciting to be part of this.

 <h3 align="left">Ongoing Developments</h3>
 <p align="left">